-As recently as 2019, Biden still supported the Hyde Amendment, but, after receiving considerable criticism, he now claims to oppose it.
-However, if you expect a more liberal Supreme Court under his Presidency, you may be disappointed.
+As recently as 2019, Biden still supported the Hyde Amendment, but, after receiving considerable criticism, he changed his mind shortly before his election as President.

 2. Biden Wants to Cut Social Security

-Despite recent comments to the contrary, Joe Biden has been trying to cut Social Security for 40 years.
+Despite Biden's pre-election promises, he has been trying to cut Social Security for 40 years.
 In 1995, he told the Senate:

 When I argued that we should freeze federal spending, I meant Social Security as well.
 I meant Medicare and Medicaid.
 I meant veterans’ benefits.
 I meant every single solitary thing in the government.
 And I not only tried it once, I tried it twice, I tried it a third time, and I tried it a fourth time.